 Researching child health and development from before birth is a powerful way of understanding the many things that can shape a child's life.
 We need to understand more about how each part of a child's life comes together to affect their health and wellbeing.
 For example parenting, family, genes, the environment in which they live and the services they are able to access and use.

-C-GULL will launch next year bringing together citizens, researchers and clinicians across the Liverpool City Region and wider afield to make one of the largest family studies in the UK.
+C-GULL will launch in Autumn 2022, bringing together citizens, researchers and clinicians across the Liverpool City Region and wider afield to make one of the largest family studies in the UK.

 C-GULL will be led by Professor Louise Kenny and managed by the University of Liverpool in close collaboration with our key partners Wellcome Trust, Liverpool City Region Combined Authority, Liverpool City Council and NHS Arden & GEM CSU (who host the Data Services for Commissioners Regional Offices).